nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 ### Additional Notes

-* This part of the project is different from the earlier Joe Lubin wallet investigation because it is looking at broader mainnet activity instead of only one address.
-* The current BigQuery results only show normal ETH transactions, meaning direct ETH value moved in the transaction itself.
+* The current BigQuery results only show direct ETH value moved in the transaction itself.
 * The results do not include internal transactions, ERC-20 transfers, or other smart contract-level value movements.
 * At this stage, I am not labeling anything as suspicious yet.
 I am mainly looking for repeated address patterns and then checking whether those addresses have known labels on Etherscan.